 I tried to use my old MuliWiiConf - now various things are messed up?
 Do NOT ever use 23 MultiWiiConf GUI code as it's out of date compared to BetaFlight - if you accidentally invoke multiwiiConf java window - you must backup your settings - reload the code from scratch via BetaFlight and restore those settings - or send it back for a paid firmware fix.

 I want to connect a MinumOSD to my AIR3 ?
-Requires upload LOCAL code (v3.1.0 or later) to AIR3 in BF click the switch for "manual baud rate=ON" set to 256000 for the actual flashing ; select the latest AIR3 BF 3.1.0 Firmware is Here 4th Oct 2016 for Download ; then Use the R & T pins (Telem OSD Receive/Transmit + GND and 5v from the back pins R->T ; T->R ) then ; FOR OSD enable UART1 at 115200 as a msp in the PORTS tab of BetaFlight (new BF 3.1.0 will default to set all UART at 500,000 and MinumOSD requires UART1 set to 115200 only) ; and then enable telemetry in the Configuration tab, save.
+Requires you upload LOCAL code (v3.1.0 or later) to AIR3; in BF click the switch for "manual baud rate=ON" set to 256000 for the flashing phase ; select the latest AIR3 BF 3.1.0 Firmware is Here 4th Oct 2016 for Download ; then Use the R & T pins (Telem OSD Receive/Transmit + GND and 5v from the back pins R->T ; T->R ) then ; FOR OSD enable UART1 at 115200 as a msp in the PORTS tab of BetaFlight (new BF 3.1.0 will default to set all UART at 500,000 and MinumOSD requires UART1 set to 115200 only) ; and then enable telemetry in the Configuration tab, save.
 Be aware that OSD and USB both share UART Port 1 so if you want to go back into USB to alter PIDs then disconnect Rx/Tx temporarily - Hero•32 F3 the 5.0v Vcc must be connected to 4 Quad ESC centre pins M1-4 as the other 2 pins (below M5&6) are now used for OSD data output (see blue/green circles below).

 I want to connect RGB LED strips to my PARIS Hero•32?
 You must be running either Sbus or CPPM Rx - then use Pin RC5(blue wire port) as the signal wire - RGB Leds use 5v, GND and this pin - then connect them in series - in->out->in_>out etc